equinix/terraform-provider-equinix/docs/guides/equinix_fabric_cloud_providers.md

 Azure ExpressRoute as an example.

-**1.** Enabling interconnection in the cloud provider - Usally this implies creating a cloud router and an interconnection asset (e.g., Google Cloud Router and VLAN attachment, Oracle  FastcConnect, etc.).
-For this example it is required an [azurerm_express_route_circuit](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/express_route_circuit) resource in which the service provider (i.e., `Equinix`) must be specified in order to generate a valid pairing key.
+**1.** Enabling interconnection in the cloud provider - Usally this implies creating a cloud router and an interconnection asset (e.g. Google Cloud Router and VLAN attachment, Oracle FastConnect, etc.).
+For this example it is required an [azurerm_express_route_circuit](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/express_route_circuit) resource in which the service provider (i.e. `Equinix`) must be specified in order to generate a valid pairing key.

 ```hcl-terraform